Travel-Swap/bounties/README.md

 ##### Package 1 (Testing): Improve backend test coverage adding Integration Test and Unit tests.

-Currently there's some test coverage however this needs to be improved in order to stabilize the backend.
+Currently there's partial test coverage however this needs to be improved in order to stabilize the backend.

 ##### Package 2 (Dev Ops): Setup a more robust CI/CD pipeline.

-Currently the backend runs a github action that builds and tests the project.
-Deployments are done by hand by ssh into a dev/prd server.
+Upon merging the backend runs a simple github action which builds and tests the project.
+Deployments are done manually.

 ##### Package 3 (Refactoring): Decouple service and interface.